UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 HTTP Requests
 *************

-http requests are handled by a pure Django view called **cms.contexts.views.cms_dispatch**.
+HTTP Requests are handled by a pure Django view called **cms.contexts.views.cms_dispatch**.
-It will
+It will:

-1. check if website exists
+1. check if a website exists
 2. check if **request.get_full_path()** matches one of the Handlers loaded in **settings.py**.
     - If Yes -> return **handler.as_view()**
     - Else: continue